Lesley Garrett: Music

 Garrett has had an extensive music career.
 A graduate of the Royal Academy of Music and an alumna of the prestigious National Opera Studio, she won the Decca Prize of the Kathleen Ferrier Award in 1979, thereby launching her career.
 Her professional debut, in 1979, was as Amor in Orontea at the music festival in Batignano.
 She subsequently sang, in 1980, Alice in Le comte Ory at the London Coliseum and Dorinda in Orlando at the Wexford Festival, in 1981, also at Wexford, the title role in Zaide, in 1982 Sophie in Werther with Opera North and in 1984 Damigella in L'incoronazione di Poppea at Glyndebourne.
 From 1984, as principal soprano at English National Opera, she became well known for her performances in productions of the operas Serse, Le Nozze di Figaro, Così fan tutte, Die Fledermaus and The Mikado.

 Garrett has performed across the world, in countries throughout Europe, and also the United States, Australia, Russia, Brazil, Japan, Malaysia, Taiwan and South Korea.
 She has also sung opera and pop classics with Bryan Ferry, Eurythmics and Mick Hucknall to celebrate the arrival of the new century on Millennium Eve in the grounds at the Royal Observatory and National Maritime Museum.

 She played the lead role of Hanna Glawari in the Welsh National Opera's production of The Merry Widow, which toured the United Kingdom in 2005.
 In 2006, she sang the role of Mother Abbess in Andrew Lloyd Webber's revival of The Sound of Music.
 In 2008, she joined the cast of Carousel as Nettie Fowler.
 The production toured the UK and then transferred to the West End's Savoy Theatre.
 In 2013, she returned to opera with the monodrama La Voix humaine for Opera North.

 She created the role of Val in Pleasure, the first opera by Mark Simpson, directed by Tim Albery and premiered at the Howard Assembly Room by Opera North, in April 2016.
+In September 2025 she played Heidi Schiller in the Irish premiere of Follies by Sondheim.

 Garrett is a member of the board of the English National Opera and a vice president of Harrogate International Festivals.

 In 2002, Garrett was appointed a CBE for her services to music.
 She was also awarded with a BASCA Gold Badge Award in October 2010, in recognition of her contribution to music.